 1Main effects and interactions of LNS and ARV were tested by analysis of variance.
 Mixed model repeated measures analysis was used to test for the main effects of time as well as interactions between treatment variables and time.
 ARV, antiretrovirals; BAN, Breastfeeding, Antiretrovirals, and Nutrition; FTP, first time point for collection (2 or 6wk); LNS, lipid-based nutrient supplement; TP, time point (2/6 wk or 24wk).

+Supplemental Table 3: Associations between breast milk iron, copper, and zinc with maternal biomarkers based on hemoglobin status during pregnancy and lactation (GLM procedure; X - independent variable, Y - dependent variable, CRP - C-reactive protein, AGP - -1-acid glycoprotein, TfR - soluble transferrin receptors, n - number of samples.
+Separate models were used for each time point and FTP and anemia status).